 - Ideal for cleaning

 Some forms of vinegar are believed to have health benefits.

 Vinegar offers us so many ways to celebrate!
-If you’re not sure where to start, simple try making a batch of refrigerator pickles.
-You can also explore making your own vinegar from your favorite base ingredient.
+If you are not sure where to start, simply try making a batch of refrigerator pickles.
+You can also make your own vinegar from your favorite base ingredient.
 There are numerous recipes out there for this ancient practice.
 Share your favorite recipes for sauces or dressings, too.
 Where will you start?
 Let us know using #NationalVinegarDay to post on social media.

 NATIONAL VINEGAR DAY HISTORY

 National Day Calendar® continues researching this food holiday.